Aishwarya272/EI-EXERCISE/EXERCISE_1/behavioral_pattern/observer_pattern/README.md

-Here is the observer pattern implementation of Instagram post manipulation.
+Here is the observer pattern implementation of **Instagram Post Notification**.

 Once a user posts in his/her instagram account all followers will be notified about the post.